Data Breaches & Consumers' Legal Rights to Privacy

 Consumers routinely entrust businesses with personal information, including their names and addresses, financial account numbers, medical information, and other information commonly deemed “private.”
 Our legal system only has a few laws and enforcement mechanisms to protect consumers from data breaches that could leave them vulnerable to identity theft and other illegal schemes.
 Courts have also offered only cursory recognition of a general right to privacy.
 Most laws dealing with the privacy of consumers’ personal information fall into two categories: laws that prohibit accessing computer systems without authorization, and laws that protect specific types of information.

 The term “data breach” refers to any release of private, confidential, sensitive, or proprietary information into an unsecured or untrusted environment.
 The information could be released onto another computer or computer network, or directly onto the internet where anyone could access it.
 The release could be a deliberate or accidental act by someone with responsibility for the security of the information, or the result of an unauthorized intrusion into a secured computer network.
-Recent data breaches include the breach of the retail company Target, which resulted in the theft of millions of customers’ credit card information, and the breach of Apple’s iCloud data storage system, which was followed by the release of the private photos of numerous (mostly female) celebrities.
+High-profile data breaches include the breach of the retail company Target, which resulted in the theft of millions of customers’ credit card information, and the breach of Apple’s iCloud data storage system, which was followed by the release of the private photos of numerous (mostly female) celebrities.

 Data Breach Laws

 Laws like the federal Computer Fraud and Abuse Act (CFAA) prohibit unauthorized access of computer systems.
 The statute originally only applied to computer systems used by the government or financial institutions, but the internet has made its coverage of any computer “used in a manner that affects interstate or foreign commerce” apply to almost any computer, smartphone, or tablet in use today.
 See United States v.
 Kramer, 631 F.3d 900 (8th Cir.
 2011).

 Liability for Data Breaches